bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">adjuster (optional)</div>

-[String](#string) The type of adjuster for either the price or the weight of the variant, when the modifier value is selected on the storefront.
+String: The type of adjuster for either the price or the weight of the variant, when the modifier value is selected on the storefront.

 </p>
 <div class="param-enum-header">Enum:</div>